GilOliveira/schemadotorg/modules/schemadotorg_taxonomy/README.md

 - Go to the Schema.org types configuration page.
   (/admin/config/search/schemadotorg/settings/type)
 - Go to the 'Taxonomy settings' details.
-- Enter the field group label for default vocabularies.
+- Enter default vocabulary field group names and labels.
 - Enter default vocabularies that will be added to every Schema.org content type.